jakhac/CSMAE/README.md

-(ERC) through the ERC-2017-STG BigEarth Project under Grant 759764 and by the European Space Agency (ESA) through the Demonstrator Precursor Digital Assistant Interface For Digital Twin Earth (DA4DTE) Project.
+(ERC) through the ERC-2017-STG BigEarth Project under Grant 759764 and by the European Space Agency (ESA) through the Demonstrator Precursor Digital Assistant Interface For Digital Twin Earth (DA4DTE) Project and by the German Ministry for Economic Affairs and Climate Action through the AI-Cube Project under Grant 50EE2012B.

 The code for pre-training is inspired by [solo-learn](https://github.com/vturrisi/solo-learn) and the code for dataloading partly stems from [ConfigILM](https://github.com/lhackel-tub/ConfigILM).